-In general, to eliminate GHG emissions from highway transportation, the following strategies must be applied within our township and beyond:
+In general, to eliminate GHG emissions from highway transportation, the following strategies must be encouraged and applied within our township and beyond:

-- Reduction in miles traveled through increased use of mass transit and non-vehicular travel (e.g., bicycles and walking), as well as compact land use patterns and tele-commuting. - Increased fuel efficiency in ICEs. - Replacement of ICE vehicles with EVs and hydrogen vehicles (primarily expected for use in heavy duty vehicles).
+- Reduction in miles traveled through increased use of mass transit and non-vehicular travel (e.g., bicycles and walking), as well as compact land use patterns and tele-commuting. - Increased fuel efficiency in ICEs and equipment. - Replacement of ICE vehicles with alternatively fueled vehicles (primarily expected for use in heavy duty vehicles).
 An EV is 68% more efficient than an ICE vehicle because it converts the power to locomotion with considerably more efficiency than an ICE vehicle. - Transition of the grid that supplies electricity to vehicles and equipment to 100% renewable, fossil fuel-free sources.